-- Comcast acquired its first Muzak franchise in Orlando, FL and over the next several years would acquire many more.
-Storecast was a client of Muzak and provided background music to retailers and marketing services to manufacturers selling through retail stores.
+- Comcast acquires its first Muzak franchise in Orlando, FL and over the next several years would acquire many more.

 - Comcast marks its first public stock offering.
 Stock is traded on the NASDAQ Stock Market under the ticker symbol CMCSA.

 - Comcast’s Music Network Division becomes No. 1 in size among independent Muzak operators, operating in 10 major marketing areas.

 - Brian Roberts has his first internship at Comcast working for Storecast on supermarket promotions.